 - a.
-By mutual agreement with another center and with notification of the Regional Office, arrange for the transfer of a student, including travel arrangements, if the student meets one or more of the following conditions: - 1.
+By mutual agreement with another center and with written approval of the Regional Office, arrange for the transfer of a student, including travel arrangements, if the student meets one or more of the following conditions: - 1.
 Is interested in and qualified for a training program not available at the current center. - 2.
-A change in environment or associations for the student will enhance the chances for graduation. - 3.
+A permanent change in environment or associations for the student will enhance the chances for graduation. - 3.
 Appeal of a disciplinary discharge is upheld and the Regional Director requests a transfer. - 4.
 Has medical needs that cannot be met at the current center and facilities and services are available at another center. - b.
 The transferring center remains accountable for the student until the day he or she arrives at the receiving center. - c.
-If student is receiving or has received medical services, including mental health, oral health, and TEAP, the transferring center will provide a legible or typed summary note on student's current status, medication, and treatment compliance

-- at least 2 weeks prior to student arrival.
-The student health record must arrive at the time of student arrival. - d.
-Original centers must provide student files to the receiving center in the case of readmitted students.
+If student is receiving or has received medical services, including mental health, oral health, and TEAP, the transferring center will provide a legible or typed summary note on student's current status, medication, and treatment compliance at least 2 weeks prior to student arrival.
+The student health record must arrive at the time of student arrival.